 In this example, the attacker has crafted an email that appears to come from Bob, the CFO.
 The message conveys a sense of urgency, prompting Alice to take immediate action by clicking the link.
 The visible link text displays the legitimate company’s domain, but the actual hyperlink points to the attacker’s fake domain, where Alice’s credentials will be captured.

 Notice how the attacker leverages the working relationship between Alice and Bob and utilizes specific details to make the email seem more legitimate.
-This is a classic example of a spear phishing attack, designed to target a specific individual within an organization.
+This is a classic example of a spear phishing attack designed to target a particular individual within an organization.

 Example: Crafting a Clone Phishing Email

-To create a clone phishing email, the attacker would first intercept a legitimate email message, then modify its content to include a malicious link or attachment.
+To create a clone phishing email, the attacker would first intercept a legitimate email message and then modify its content to include a malicious link or attachment.
 The altered message would be sent to the original recipients, exploiting the trust established between the sender and the recipients.

 In this example, we’ll craft a clone phishing email by intercepting a legitimate email sent from XYZ Corporation’s IT department to its employees.
 Our goal is to deceive the recipients into clicking a malicious link that leads to a fake login page, where we’ll harvest their credentials.
 We’ll then use these credentials to gain unauthorized access to the company’s internal systems.